dinkart/CS657/Assignment2/README.txt

 		c.
 After executing the Answer_1.py, it returns 40 .csv files with columns : Word1, Word2, similarity_score, groud_truth_similarity and label.
 		d.
 The files will be saved in the root folder.
 		e.
 Associated data are to be kept in root folder, named hi->{50, 100}(two different folders)->{cbow, fasttext, glove, sg}->{model files}

-	2. Answer_2.ipynb
-		I have taken reference from "https://colab.research.google.com/github/NielsRogge/Transformers-Tutorials/blob/master/BERT/Custom_Named_Entity_Recognition_with_BERT_only_first_wordpiece.ipynb".
-I have preprossed data on my own, and load the bert model, it's associated parameters and found the presion using the methods as reference.
-It was very slow in my system, so I ran the code in Kaggle using GPU as my system doesn't have GPU.

-Results I got:
-		precision   recall   f1-score   support

-        CORP       0.80      0.14      0.24       646
-          CW       0.67      0.03      0.06       517
-         GRP       0.80      0.43      0.56      1127
-         LOC       0.47      0.19      0.27       479
-         PER       0.41      0.19      0.26       664
-        PROD       0.00      0.00      0.00       594

 	3. Answer_3.ipynb